 The Information Security unit of Missouri State University will remain prepared to handle information security incidents until resolution.

-Suspected or confirmed information security incidents must be reported to University Information Security Officer (ISO), or, in the ISO's absence, the Electronic Information Regulatory Compliance Specialist.
+Suspected or confirmed information security incidents must be reported to University Information Security Officer (ISO), or, in the ISO's absence, the Information Security Analyst.

-The ISO will investigate the report, and if a breach of Level 2 – Level 5* information has occurred, will inform the Chief Information Officer (CIO).
-The CIO will inform the University administration, and/or law enforcement, as appropriate.
+The ISO will investigate the report, and if a breach of private or restricted information has occurred, will inform the Chief Information Officer (CIO).
+The CIO will inform University administration, and/or law enforcement, as appropriate.
 The ISO will take measures to contain the incident and begin the investigation and documentation process.

-If an intrusion occurs but no Level 2 – Level 5 information is breached, the ISO will handle the incident by containing the intrusion and notifying the system owner and custodian for remedial action, as well as starting the investigation and documentation process.
+If an intrusion occurs but no private or restricted information is breached, the ISO will handle the incident by containing the intrusion and notifying the system owner and custodian for remedial action, as well as starting the investigation and documentation process.

-In the event that a public notification of the security incident is warranted (e.g. a violation of governmental regulation, local decision to notify, etc.), the CIO will consult with the appropriate University Chancellor, Vice President(s), Provost, General Counsel, and/or University Communications to develop the response.
+In the event that a public notification of the security incident is warranted (e.g. a violation of governmental regulation, local decision to notify, etc.), the CIO will consult with the Vice President for Administrative and Information Services and the appropriate University Chancellor, Vice President(s), Provost, General Counsel, and/or University Communications to develop the response.

 The lessons learned from the incident response will be used to enhance processes, methods, and capabilities for future use.

 Violations, or failures to report violations, may be subject to disciplinary action.

 *Refer to the data definition section of the Data Classification Policy for classification levels and definitions.